 Loud conversations in person or on cell phones are discouraged out of consideration for others.

 The Student Mail Center is located in the lower level of the Degenstein Campus Center across from the bookstore.
-Each student is assigned a mailbox which will remain the same during his or her four-year enrollment at SU.
-The box number should be used as part of the SU address to avoid delays in processing.
+Each student is assigned a Hawk number which will remain the same during his or her four-year enrollment at SU.
+The Hawk number should be used as part of the SU address to avoid delays in processing.

 Student mailing addresses while at the university will be as follows: